James Malam

 James advises and represents professionals and clients in a range of matters within the technology and construction fields.
 His practice encompasses construction disputes under the main forms of contract (including JCT, NEC, FIDIC and the RIBA standard terms) and technology disputes dealing with matters ranging diversely from diving bells and underperforming wind turbines, to website design and search engine optimisation.

-His significant experience encompasses frequent appearances in the Technology and Construction Courts, and acting in arbitrations (including internationally) and in adjudications and enforcement of adjudication awards.
+James’ significant experience encompasses frequent appearances in the Technology and Construction Courts, and acting in arbitrations and in adjudications and enforcement of adjudication awards.
 James has substantial experience of digesting expert reports and of the successful cross-examination of expert witnesses.

-• TCC claim for c. £6m.
-Representing the claimant purchaser of a development of 51 flats created out of a former office block and suffering from wide ranging defects including the use of allegedly flammable cladding and lack of fire stopping between flats.
-Complex claim against developer for breach of contract; and against the new-build home insurer.
-The claim against each defendant was effectively separate, requiring proof of materially different matters for success and involving four separate expert disciplines.
+• Representing the claimant purchaser of a development of 51 flats created out of a former office block in a £6m claim for defects including the use of allegedly flammable cladding and the lack of fire stopping between flats.
+This was a complex claim against developer for breach of contract and against the new-build home insurer.

-• Successful 3-day TCC trial acting for the structural engineer engaged by a D&B contractor.
-Dispute as to the specification of a sewage treatment plant serving a large care home.
-Question of interpretation of parties’ informal contract in which the engineer agreed to design ‘sewers’ and whether that obliged it to specify the type of package sewage treatment plant to be used.
-Limitation issues revolving around when the Defendant’s right to a contractual indemnity accrued under the terms of the contract.
+• Three day TCC trial regarding the interpretation of parties’ contract in which an engineer agreed to design ‘sewers’ and whether that obliged it to specify the type of package sewage treatment plant to be used in the care home the claimant was constructing.
+Limitation issues revolving around when the defendant’s right to a contractual indemnity accrued under the terms of the contract.
 Baylham Care Centre Ltd v.
 Mixbrow Ltd [2019] EWHC 2645 (TCC).

 • Advising sub-contractor in dispute with employer as to ownership of materials present on site when the contractor became insolvent.
 Question of interpretation of the NEC3 Engineering and Construction Contract and Sub-Contract and the (somewhat opaque) interplay between the definition of ‘working areas’ and the ‘subcontract working areas’ described in the contract data.